AATA-Dev/Spotify-Analysis-Proj/README.md

 **Date Format Incompatibility:** Despite adjusting the schema within QuickSight, the platform continued to reject the original date format.
 To resolve this, I split the date field into separate year and month columns, which allowed QuickSight to properly interpret the data.
 This solution enabled time-based analysis and ensured compatibility with QuickSight's date format requirements.

 **Table Schema Recognition Issue:** QuickSight failed to automatically recognize the table schema, preventing direct use of SQL queries for analysis.
 To bypass this limitation, I leveraged calculated columns within QuickSight to generate the required metrics, allowing the analysis to proceed effectively despite the schema detection issue.

+**ETL Job Replication for Schema Resolution:**

+While leveraging calculated columns in QuickSight provided a temporary workaround for the schema recognition issue, it introduced limitations in handling larger datasets and more complex transformations.
+To ensure a more scalable and efficient solution, I replicated the data model using an ETL job in AWS Glue.
+This allowed for comprehensive pre-processing of the data, including schema restructuring and metric calculations, before it was loaded into Athena for querying.
+By offloading the transformations to Glue, I ensured that QuickSight could seamlessly interpret the data without further schema issues, enabling smoother, faster analysis with improved query performance.
+This solution resolved the schema recognition limitations while streamlining the overall data pipeline.

 ## Dashboard